 Quantum sensing, a technology that utilises the principles of quantum mechanics, could be the next big game-changer.
 It essentially uses the peculiar behaviour of atoms and subatomic particles to measure physical quantities with unprecedented accuracy.

-In parallel : What’s the Impact of Deep Learning in Enhancing UK’s National Weather Prediction Models?
+In the same genre : What’s the Impact of Deep Learning in Enhancing UK’s National Weather Prediction Models?

 At the core of this technology are quantum sensors, devices that use quantum coherence to achieve highly sensitive and accurate measurements.
 One of the most fascinating aspects of quantum sensors is their ability to detect changes in gravity.
 By measuring tiny fluctuations in the gravitational field, these sensors can help create detailed maps of what lies beneath the ground.
 These have a range of applications, from finding hidden mineral resources to predicting natural disasters.